meshcentral-community/meshbook/README.md

 The quickest way to start is to grab a template from the templates folder in this repository.<br>
 Make sure to correctly pass the MeshCentral websocket API as `wss://<MeshCentral-Host>`.<br>
-And make sure to fill in the credentails of an account which has `Remote Commands` permissions on the targeted devices or groups.<br>
+And make sure to fill in the credentails of an account which has `Remote Commands`, `Details` and `Agent Console` permissions on the targeted devices or groups.<br>

-> I did this through a "Global Service" group which I added the meshbook account to!
+> I did this through a "Service account" with rights on the device group.

 Then make a yaml with a target and some commands!
 See below examples as a guideline.
 And do not forget to look at the bottom's notice.<br>
 To install, follow the following commands:<br>